Carmenloww/Diabetes-Predictions-in-ICUs/README.md

 Overall, the logistic regression model is the best model for this project with a sensitivity (recall) rate of 0.95 whereas the decision tree model scored 0.81 and random forest model scored 0.92.
 Due to the nature of our problem, it is better to have a higher sensitivity so it can detect everyone who might have diabetes mellitus even if it means a certain number of false positive than to miss people who do have diabetes.
 Afterall, those with a positive result can undergo more testing to confirm or rule out diabetes.

+### Description of how they have trained the model thus far, and any additional training that will take place
+So far the three models are trained with the cleaned encoded dataset with 113,363 rows and 22 columns of data.
+This is then split into 75% training and 25% testing.
+The model with the best accuracy and sensitivity rate is the logistic regression model.
+To make this model better, additional training might need to be done to improve accuracy.
+Since the dataset is so large with many features, we can scale the features in our dataset by converting all numerical data which are present in wide range into the same scale.

 ## Dashboard:
 We will use Tableau to create the final dashboard.